sherifButt/adv-web-scraper-api/docs/README.md

 8. **Data Extraction**: Implements various selector strategies, extracts structured data from pages, transforms and cleans extracted data, and validates against schemas.

 9. **Data Storage**: Provides a flexible and extensible system for storing, retrieving, updating, and deleting extraction results, with support for multiple storage destinations.

+10. **AI Module**: (New) Handles interactions with Large Language Models (LLMs) to provide features like configuration generation from natural language prompts.

 ## Getting Started